1. Organizer/Persons in Charge/Competitions and Disciplines

 Eligible for participation are:

 According to the UCI Penalty Code, the so-called Super Tuck seating position is forbidden in licensed races and therefore, according to § 2, also at Rad am Ring.
-The same applies to resting the arms on the handlebars (time trial position).
+The same applies to resting the arms on the handlebars (time trial position is only permitted for time trials).
 For safety reasons, we consider this prohibition to be reasonable, especially at Rad am Ring.
 Due to potential gusts of wind in fast sections like the Fuchsröhre, participants endanger themselves and others.
 If a violation of these rules is detected during the race (service vehicles, marshals) or after the race via participant photos, the team/participant will receive a time penalty of 20 min.
-The penalty will be enforced at the longest until the end of the appeal period against the result after the event.

 Turned-in brake levers (narrow brake lever position) are prohibited.
 If a violation is detected before the race, the race must not be started or the levers must be turned back.
 A violation during or directly after the race will be penalized with disqualification.
 It is not possible to be punished retrospectively on the basis of photos.